astramieri/oracle-forms/docs/data_blocks_and_frames.md

 - **square**: specifies that the property values has been changed from the default
 - **arrow**: specifies that the property values is inherited
 - **arrow with a cross**: specifies that the property value was inherited but has been overriden

+## Visual Attributes

+Visual Attribute is another object that you can create in the Object Navigator.
+Visual Attributes are the font, color, and pattern properties that you set for form and menu objects.